 PT Oiltanking Karimun caters to the storage and handling of the full range of clean petroleum products as well as fuel oil and has ample ready-to-build land available to allow for expansions.
 Positioned within a Free Trade Zone, the terminal avails of four deep-water berths, including VLCC capability and excellent onshore infrastructure; thereby ensuring its customers of the highest quality of service and record turn-around times for their ships.

 The new terminal in Karimun is a welcomed addition to Oiltanking’s existing facilities in the Straits Hub and will be operated in line with the Groups’ HSSE standards.
-Highly complementary to each other in terms of location and functionality, the facilities are fully equipped to serve various markets and product segments ranging from clean petroleum products to fuel oil, chemicals and gases and possibly crude oil, thereby offering great flexibility and choice to Oiltanking’s customers.
+Highly complementary to each other in terms of location and functionality, the facilities are fully equipped to serve various markets and product segments ranging from clean petroleum products to fuel oil, chemicals and gases and possibly Crude oil refers to unrefined petroleum that is found with the Earth’s crust.
+Read more, thereby offering great flexibility and choice to Oiltanking’s customers.